Red Rock Country

 Embark on a thrilling adventure motorcycle journey through some of the most rugged and scenic landscapes of the American West.
 Experience the breathtaking beauty of Unaweep Canyon, often referred to as "Mini Yosemite" for its striking resemblance to California's iconic Yosemite Valley, with towering cliffs and a twisting road that winds through spectacular terrain.

 From there ride over the northern edge of the La Sal Mountains and skirt the northern boundaries of Arches National Park before heading on into the San Rafael Swell, a vast geological wonder that offers a maze of canyons, rock formations, and hidden gems waiting to be explored.
-We stop to take in the jaw dropping views from the Wedge Overlook where the Colorado Plateau stretches out before you in a stunning array of colors and shapes.
+After a quick stop at the Wedge Overlook where the Colorado Plateau stretches out before you in a stunning array of colors and shapes, we head on to explore the myriad canyons of the Swell, and on past Factory Butte before venturing into the remote Dirty Devil area, part of the incredible Canyonlands, where the isolation and beauty of the landscape will leave you in awe.

 What sets this adventure apart is the fully supported off-road motorcycle experience, where you’ll travel through some of the most remote and untouched areas of the desert West.
 Forget hotels and crowded campsites—this is about sleeping in the backcountry, cooking and sharing delicious meals, and truly disconnecting from the modern world.